-Asian shares up on China efforts despite virus worries
+Stocks rise on hopes China virus damage can be curbed

 The world’s second-largest economy is in lockdown that is threatening economic growth there and globally.
 More companies, including Sony, are warning investors of a potential hit to revenue and profit because of the virus.
 More than 20,000 cases have been confirmed globally, along with over 400 deaths.
 The cases have been mostly in China.

-The bond market was also signaling more confidence among investors Tuesday.
-The yield on the 10-year Treasury jumped to 1.60% from 1.52% late Monday.
-Perhaps more importantly, the 10-year yield also jumped above the three-month Treasury yield of 1.56%.

-The leapfrog move silenced a recession warning that had been ringing in the bond market, at least for now.
-Yields for short-term Treasurys are rarely higher than for longer-term Treasurys, and when it does happen, a rule of thumb says a recession may be on the way in about a year or so.
-This recession warning signal, which has a fairly accurate but not perfect history, had begun flashing in recent days on worries about the virus for the first time since October.

-Rising expectations of further rate cuts by the Federal Reserve may have also helped lift stocks.
+Rising expectations of further rate cuts by the U.S. Federal Reserve may have also helped lift stocks.
 Investors now foresee an overwhelming likelihood of at least one Fed rate cut this year, with nearly half expecting two cuts, according to data from CME Group.

 The Fed has recently indicated that it’s comfortable with rates at their current level.
 But traders seem to expect that economic anxiety and damage resulting from China’s viral outbreak will lead the Fed to further ease borrowing rates.